meneguzzi/meneguzzi-final-projects/TC-checklist.md

 # Checklist for final year projects

 The following checklist applies to both Computer Science (Ciência da Computação) and Information Systems (Sistemas de Informação).
 Do not forget to read my [tips on writing good science](http://www.meneguzzi.eu/felipe/writing.shtml), and double check the [rules for writing the final projects](http://www.inf.pucrs.br/~coordtc/NormasTC1.htm).
-Finally, I want all academic documents written in LaTeX, so, please use this handy [template for final year projects](https://bitbucket.org/mflash/facin-tcc).
+Since I want all academic documents written in LaTeX, please use this handy [template for final year projects](https://bitbucket.org/mflash/facin-tcc).
+Finally, besides the specific points I make in this checklist, be mindful of the following quality items for anything scientific you write:

+- [ ] Figures and Tables must always have a numbered caption and be referenced in the text.
+A Figure may be worth a thousand words, but it must be described in a couple of dozen to make sense in the text.
+- [ ] Level of detail: when talking about multiple subjects in a section, be sure to use a consistent level of detail.
+It reads very poorly if you describe a certain technique in a three-sentence paragraph while put the code in C for another technique in the same section.
+- [ ] Arguments and citations: any objective statement (which ought to be most of your text) you write in your text must be backed either by your own work (self-contained) or by a citation to somebody else's peer-reviewed work.
+Be very careful about statements of the type 'Algorithm X and Y are the most widely used for frombotzing deterons'

 ## Final project proposal